marcanuy/marcanuy.github.io/en/projects/_posts/2014-09-16-trended-tweets.md

   - http://us.trendedtweets.com
   - http://uk.trendedtweets.com
 tags: Laravel PHP Bootstrap
+status: stop
 ---

-<span class="label label-danger">Project on hold</span> Daily selection of the best tweets for each country supported by Twitter based in their trending topics.
+Daily selection of the best tweets for each country supported by Twitter based in their trending topics.